CGTN: China boosts ecological protection of 'roof of the world'

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerDow Jones beendet Sitzung schwächer -- ATX schließt tiefrot -- DAX schlussendlich im Minus -- Asiens Börsen letztlich uneinheitlich
+Börse aktuell - Live TickerUS-Börsen zum Börsenschluss uneinheitlich -- ATX beendet Handelswoche im Plus -- DAX schließt fester -- Asiens Börsen gehen uneinheitlich ins Wochenende

-An der Wall Street fehlten im Mittwochshandel die Impulse.
-Der heimische Aktienmarkt verbuchte zur Wochenmitte herbe Verluste.
-Der deutsche Leitindex gab ebenfalls nach.
-Die Aktienmärkte in Fernost fanden am Mittwoch keine gemeinsame Richtung.
+Der heimische Aktienmarkt notierte vor dem Wochenende fester.
+Auch der DAX konnte den Handel im Plus beenden.
+Die Wall Street zeigte sich am letzten Handelstag der Woche uneinheitlich und antriebslos.
+Die Aktienmärkte in Fernost fanden vor dem Wochenende keine gemeinsame Richtung.